Information for Construction in Wickliffe

 A 1% state tax is charged on all building permits except for Fences, Concrete, Tool Sheds and Occupancy Permits.

 Fees and required drawings are explained on each permit/application.
-Print the permit at home and fill out Completely.
-Then drop it off at City Hall during business hours, Monday–Friday, 8:00 a.m.–12:00 p.m., with the appropriate payment.
+Print the permit and it fill out completely.
+Your may drop it off at City Hall during business hours, Monday–Friday, 8:00 a.m.–12:00 p.m., or mail permit and appropriate payment fee to Wickliffe City Hall, Building Dept, 28730 Ridge Road, Wickliffe, OH, 44092.
 Make checks payable to City of Wickliffe.

 Questions about required permits and building procedures can be e-mailed to Building Commissioner Ray Sack.
 Please include as much information as possible for a prompt return.